memo33/sc4pac/docs/metadata.md

 A `description` may consist of several paragraphs of contextual information (it should not repeat the `summary`).

+> Recommendations:
+>
+> * Keep the `description` short.
+Reduce it to information relevant for using the plugin in the game, for example:
+>   * Are the buildings growable or ploppable?
+>   * RCI types
+>   * sizes of growables lots
+>   * tilesets if not all are enabled
+>
+>   Avoid detailed stats like flammability, water consumption, pollution, etc.
+> * An introductary sentence or two about real-life architectural context is fine, but it should not take up several paragraphs.
+> * Phrase the `description` in a neutral way and avoid first-person.

 You should also inform about possible `conflicts`.
 (If there are none, leave out this field.)

 Moreover, you can add a `warning` message that is displayed during the installation process.